GauravRawat05/Netflix-Clone/NetflixAssets/Readme.md

-This folder is for the assets is used in my Netflix Clone.
+This folder is for the assets(photos, videos and favicons) is used in my Netflix Clone.